 - Machine learning

 Machine learning is changing the world of work by reshaping the way people interact with one another and with clients.
 Machine learning also has the potential to increase worker efficiency while analyzing data and tracking repeating patterns, which can help workers prioritize tasks and even get through them faster.
 This will impact workers of all types, in-office, remote, and home workers.
+Integrate machine learning with AI, and you have good productivity in hand even with remote working.
+Try out this job scheduling software to help your employees work better.

 - Autonomous vehicles